Naomi Yang (musician): Exhibitions

 In 2011 The Aviary Gallery in Jamaica Plain, MA presented a solo show of Yang's photography and video.
 She has also exhibited as part of the gallery's Sound on Sight group exhibition in 2016.

 Personal life

 Yang's father, the noted landscape photographer John Yang, was born in China, and her mother is American.
 She was born in New York City and lives in Cambridge, Massachusetts.

-Yang graduated from Harvard with a BA with honors from the Visual & Environmental Studies Department in 1986 and then from 1986 to 1989 she studied architecture at Harvard Graduate School of Design.
+Yang graduated from Harvard in 1986 with honors in Visual and Environmental Studies.
+From 1986 to 1989, she studied architecture at the Harvard Graduate School of Design.

-Yang is the namesake of "Naomi", a song from Neutral Milk Hotel's debut studio album On Avery Island.
+Yang is married to drummer and author Damon Krukowski, whom she first met in the 1970s while attending the Dalton School.

-Yang is married to drummer and author Damon Krukowski.
+Yang is the subject of "Naomi", a song from Neutral Milk Hotel's debut studio album On Avery Island.
+She later created an unofficial music video for the song, in which she lip-syncs to the lyrics.